-We reach the goal by exploiting computational logic, and, in particular, Answer Set Programming (ASP) [1].
-ASP is a powerful logic programming language, which is very expressive in a precise mathematical sense; in its general form, allowing for disjunction in rule heads and nonmonotonic negation in rule bodies, ASP can represent in a fully declarative way every problem in the complexity class Σ_2^P and Π_2^P (under brave and cautious reasoning, respectively) [2].
-In particular, the core functionalities of IDUM are based on two technologies relying on the state-of-the-art ASP system DLV [3]:
+We could achieve the goal by exploiting Answer Set Programming (ASP) [1].
+ASP is a powerful logic programming language, which is very expressive in a precise mathematical sense; in its general form, allowing for disjunction in rule heads and nonmonotonic negation in rule bodies, in a fully declarative way ASP can represent every problem in the complexity class Σ_2^P and Π_2^P (under brave and cautious reasoning, respectively) [2].
+In particular, the core functionalities of IDUM were based on two technologies1 relying on the state-of-the-art ASP system DLV [3]:

-- OntoDLV [4,5] a powerful ASP-based ontology representation and reasoning system; and, - H1LEX [6-8], an advanced tool for semantic information-extraction from unstructured or semi-structured documents.
+- OntoDLV [4,5] a powerful ASP-based ontology representation and reasoning system; and, - HileX [6,7,8], an advanced tool for semantic information-extraction from unstructured or semi-structured documents.

-More in detail, in the IDUM system, behind the web-based user interface (that can be used by both employees of the agency and customers), there is an "intelligent" core that exploits an OntoDLP ontology for both modeling the domain of discourse (i.e., geographic information, user preferences, and touristic offers, etc.) and storing the available data.
+More in detail, in the IDUM system, behind the web-based user interface (that can be used by both employees of the agency and customers), there is an "intelligent" core that exploits an OntoDLV ontology for both modeling the domain of discourse (i.e., geographic information, user preferences, and touristic offers, etc.) and storing the available data.
 The ontology is automatically populated by extracting the information contained in the touristic leaflets produced by tour operators.
-It is worth noting that offers are mostly received by the travel agency in a dedicated e-mail account.
-Moreover, the received e-mails are human-readable, and the details are often contained in email-attachments of different format (plain text, pdf, gif, or jpeg files) and structure that might contain a mix of text and images.
-The Holes system allows for automatically processing the received contents, and to populate the ontology with the data extracted from touristic leaflets.
+It is worth noting that, offers are mostly received by the travel agency in a dedicated e-mail account.
+Moreover, the received e-mails are human-readable, and the details are often contained in emailattachments of different format (plain text, pdf, gif, or jpeg files) and structure that might contain a mix of text and images.
+The $Hi L \in X$ system allows for automatically processing the received contents, and to populate the ontology with the data extracted from touristic leaflets.
 Once the information is loaded on the ontology, the user can perform an "intelligent" search for selecting the holiday packages that best fit the customer needs.
 IDUM tries to mimic the behavior of the typical employee of a travel agency by exploiting a set of specifically devised logic programs that "reason" on the information contained in the ontology.